Anything when cooked in roasted coconut gravy tastes spectacular…

 - Salt- 1½ tsp

-- If using uncooked chick peas, soak it in the water overnight and cook it in a pressure cooker till it's slightly cooked, don't over cook it.
+- If using uncooked chickpeas, soak it in water overnight and cook it in a pressure cooker till it's slightly cooked, don't over cook it.
 Drain the water, keep aside.

 - If using cooked chickpeas, add them directly to the roasted coconut gravy.

-- Place a pan over medium heat, add oil and the grated coconut, roast till it turns golden brown in color.
+- Place a pan over medium heat, add oil and the grated coconut, roast till coconut turns golden brown in color.

 - Add coriander powder, chili powder, turmeric powder and ground pepper, saute for a couple of minutes and remove the pan from the heat.
 Don't burn the spices.
 Let it cool down.

-- In a grinder, grind the roasted coconut along with ½ cup water to make a smooth paste.
+- To a blender jar, add the roasted coconut along with ½ cup water & grind to a smooth paste.
 Keep aside.

 - Place a pressure cooker over medium heat or use a large pan.